RevacommCharlie/learn-curriculum-init/01-example-unit/01-markdown-examples.md

 The following image is placed inline ![cookie](images/cookie.png).

-The same image is on it's on line.
+The same image is on it's own line.

 ![cookie](images/cookie.png)

-Large images will be scaled to fit the content container.
+Large images will be scaled to fit the content column.

 ![taft point](images/aws.png)